'Disappointed' head slams Ofsted for 'not giving true picture' of Mansfield school

 The inspectors also hailed the school’s extra-curricular clubs, which “develop pupils’ interests and talents”.
 And lessons that promoted positive mental health and taught children about “a range of faiths and cultures and different types of families” were lauded.

-The report found that safeguarding was effective at Asquith.
-And staff enjoyed working there, although more could be done to reduce their workload and "support them in managing the behaviour of some pupils”.
+The report found safeguarding was effective at Asquith and staff enjoyed working there, although more could be done to reduce their workload and "support them in managing the behaviour of some pupils”.